kuroji-fusky/The-Gumball-API/README.md

 # Wattersons API

-The Gumball/Wattersons API is an open-source REST and GraphQL API for the
+The Gumball/Wattersons API is an open-source REST and GraphQL API for The Amazing World of Gumball.